peter-wilkins-mayden/indigo/_posts/2016-05-13-refactoring-solid.md

 --
 [Steve Bohlen's excellent talk](https://www.youtube.com/watch?v=huEEkx5P5Hs&ab_channel=ExcellaConsulting) really helped me understand and put into practise the solid principles so I ported the exercise to PHP.

 [Php Source code](https://github.com/peter-wilkins-mayden/solid-foundation).
-Instructions are in the commit messages so run ```git log``` to see them but you probably need to watch the talk to understand.
-Below are the scrambled notes I took:
+The is one commit per section below.
+Instructions are also in the commit messages.

 Single Responsibility
 ---
 The printer() function gives us good encapsulation, but the report class violates Single Responsibility. why? because there are 3 reasons to change, a new format, different data source or different printer.
     Refactor to classes with Single Responsibilities....

- >make more classes, (measure no of classes, average class size in iaptus) why? clarity, boundaries, make change without risk of breaking other functionality, change != merge conflicts (class diagram tool)
+ >Why make more classes? for clarity, boundaries, the ability to make change without risk of breaking other functionality, fewer merge conflicts

->Intro code, printer() = good encap, violates SR, why?
-3 reasons to change, refactor, commit much more complicated? much safer and clearer, why? possible to not touch code unless you have to now. merge conflicts?

 Open Closed
 ---